HBalable/atd-apprentice-module-summaries/unit_11_linux.md

 -rw-rw-r-- 1 sysadmin sysadmin 280K Mar  2 19:32 my_archive.tar
 ```

 You can see here that the archive is equal (roughly) to the sum of the files it was created from's individual sizes.
 This is because this archive is completely uncompressed.
 We could use the *gzip* command if we wanted to compress it, or we could use *tar*'s -z flag, which creates a gzip-compressed tar archive.
-The convention for compressed individual files is to append the .gz file extension to the end of the file.
+The -j argument exists for bzip2 compression too.
+The convention for compressed individual files is to append the .gz/.bz file extension to the end of the file.
 Let me show you an example:

 ```
 ~/my_folder >>> tar -czf my_archive.tar.gz ./*